 Is your lawyer licensed?

 Your lawyer must hold a current ‘Australian practising certificate’ to practice law in Victoria.
 This is their licence to do work for you and proof that they are covered by insurance.
+If a lawyer doesn’t hold this certificate, it is against the law for them to do legal work for you.
+This is called unqualified legal practice.
 You can find out if your lawyer holds a current practising certificate by checking our Victorian Legal Profession Register.

 Sometimes things go wrong and you may not be not happy with something your lawyer has said or done.
 Most problems can be worked out easily by discussing them with your lawyer.
 Please see the Complaints page for information about our complaints process.